secure-device-onboard/all-in-one-demo/README.md

-***Note:***  The support for this product will be discontinued from Dec 1, 2022.
+***Note:***  The support for this product will be discontinued from Mar 31, 2023.
 We recommend users to switch to FDO components (https://github.com/secure-device-onboard/pri-fidoiot).

 # About